pylonman/simple_gpio_class/README.md

 ## Summary

-C++ library for the Arduino IDE that allows you to create and initialize a gpio object with a single line of code.
-After initialization the gpio object stores the pin argument so that the caller is no longer responsible for keeping track of it.
-Like the name suggests it is simple; only performs digital read and write operations.
+A header only C++ library for the Arduino IDE that allows you to create and initialize a gpio object with a single line of code.
+After initialization the gpio object stores the pin argument so that the user is no longer responsible for keeping track of it.
+Like the name suggests it is simple; it only performs digital read and write operations.

 ## Interface

 ```
+Output(uint8_t pin) : pin_num(pin)
+Input(uint8_t pin) : pin_num(pin)
-gpio(uint8_t pin_arg, uint8_t mode) : pin(pin_arg)
+Input(uint8_t pin, uint8_t mode) : pin_num(pin)
 ```

-The gpio object is created after passing a pin and mode value to the constructor.
-The pin argument is stored within the object and the Arduino pinMode function is called which completes initialization of both the object and gpio pin.
+The Input / Output object is created after passing a pin value to the constructor.
+The pin argument is passed and stored within the object on declaration and the Arduino pinMode function is called during construction.
+If a second argument is passed to the Input constructor then the INPUT_PULLUP pinMode argument is applied.

 ```
-const uint8_t pin;
+uint8_t GPIO::pin() const
 ```

-The gpio pin variable is initialized upon object creation.
+The pin function returns the value of pin_num.

 ```
-void write(uint8_t value) const
+void Output::set(uint8_t value) const
 ```

-The write member function calls the Arduino digitalWrite function.
-However, a pin argument is not required as the object already knows what pin it is supposed to use
+The set member function calls the Arduino digitalWrite function.
+However, a pin argument is not required as the object already knows what pin it is supposed to use.
+The assignment operator '=' is overloaded to call the set function.

 ```
-int read() const
+int Input::get() const
 ```

-The read member function calls the Arduino digitalRead function.
+The get member function calls the Arduino digitalRead function.
 Once again, there is no pin argument required.
+The  comparison operator '==' is overloaded to compare the result of the get function.